Master of Science in Nursing-Nurse Educator Online

 Find out what you’ll learn in our online MSN Nurse Educator degree

-For the Master of Science in Nursing - Nurse Educator online, you are required to take 11 courses for a total of 35 credit hours.
+For the online nurse educator program, you are required to take 11 courses for a total of 35 credit hours.

 Credit Hours: 3